 On March 11, 2020, the World Health Organization ("WHO") declared the novel coronavirus ("COVID-19") a global pandemic.[i]
 By the end of March 2020, almost every recreational, amateur and professional training and sporting event was cancelled worldwide.
-In an unprecedented step, the Olympic Games were postponed to Summer 2021, and professional sports leagues were indefinitely suspended.[ii]
+In an unprecedented step, the Olympic and Paralympic Games were postponed to Summer 2021, and professional sports leagues were indefinitely suspended.[ii]
 Now, over four months later, major efforts have and continue to be undertaken to facilitate the return of safe sport at all levels.

 In Canada, the National COVID-19 Return to High Performance Sport Task Force (the "Task Force"), lead by Own the Podium CEO Anne Merklinger, has developed a series of resources to assist in the return to sport for all amateur sports, including recreational and community-based organizations.
 The COVID-19 Return to High Performance Sport Framework, which includes a COVID-19 Risk Assessment for Sport and a Club Risk Assessment and Mitigation Checklist Tool (the "Framework"), is the blueprint for assisting Canadians in returning to sport.
 The Framework is intended to act as the minimum standard and should be applied while considering the specific nature of the sport and the participants.